 Reach Progress PBC is building an app that helps progressive organizations harness their people-power like never before.
-Since we first built the product on the Alexandria Ocasio-Cortez campaign, over 45,000 volunteers across 450 campaigns, labor unions, and non-profits have used the tool.
+Since we first built the product on the Alexandria Ocasio-Cortez campaign in 2018, over 75,000 organizers across 1000 campaigns, labor unions, and non-profits have used the tool.
 In the coming months, we are designing and building out features which will make the app an even more critical part of the progressive organizing toolkit.
 We are in the process of expanding our client base to larger organizations and scaling our technical and support infrastructure accordingly.

 We are a fast-moving, boldly progressive Public Benefit Corporation based in Queens, NY.
 Our team is made up of passionate activists, engineers, designers, and organizers who have come together to build a product we all care deeply about.
 Our customers are the candidates, campaigns, and organizations who are building the future and fighting for social, racial, economic, and environmental justice.
 Our users are the grassroots activists that are changing the word.

 We are committed to building a team that reflects the diversity of the activists that we stand with and fight alongside.
 We especially encourage women, non-binary people, people of color, and others who are underrepresented in the tech industry to apply.